datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/physicists-crash-course-neural-network.md

 print costTotal(np.ones(10),np.ones(10),np.ones(10),tlintest)
 ```

-Suppose the parameters are five dimensional and we have 10 data points.
+Suppose the parameters are five-dimensional and we have 10 data points.

 ```
 tlin = np.linspace(0,5,11)
 print tlin
 ```

-Define a list divier that splits an array into three arrays.
+Define a list divider that splits an array into three arrays.

 ```
 ## No need to define such a function!
 Use np.split(x,3) instead.